codio/site/source/docs/account/browser.html.md

 - **Opera** - 15 or later

-If you are experiencing any issue where Codio will not run and the above list says it should, then either Tweet [@CodioHQ](https://twitter.com/codiohq) or send an email to help@codio.com.
+If you are experiencing any issue where Codio will not run and the above list says it should, please send an email to help@codio.com.

 <a name="ie-compatibility"></a>
 ## Disable IE Compatibility View